oddbird/oddsite/content/2017/06/13/susy-spread.rst

 that receives special treatment.
-Instead, container spans are described in the same syntax as any other span – and any element containing other grid elements is a container for those elements.
+Instead, container spans are described in the same syntax as any other span – and any element containing other grid-aligned elements is a container.

 Fluid-span calculations require understanding both the container width and span-width.